aws-ia/terraform-aws-eks-blueprints/examples/appmesh-mtls/README.md

-# EKS Cluster with AppMesh mTLS
+# EKS Cluster w/ AppMesh mTLS

 This examples demonstrates how to deploy an Amazon EKS cluster with AppMesh mTLS enabled.